Madina Community

 Simaan Barday

-Dr. Simaan Barday, M.D. - Compliance Officer and a Trustee
+Dr. Simaan Barday, M.D. - Treasurer & Compliance Officer and a Trustee

-Simaan Barday holds an M.D. from Windsor University.
-He has been working as a liaison between technical and non-technical divisions developing technical solutions to business problems working with various organizations in multiple industries including airlines, banking, healthcare, insurance, and telecommunications.
-He has about a decade of consulting experience in all phases of Project Development Life Cycle (PDLC).
+Simaan Barday holds a Doctor of Medicine (M.D.) degree from Windsor University.
+He has been working as a product leader, a liaison between technical and non-technical divisions developing technical solutions to business problems working with various organizations in multiple industries including airlines, banking, healthcare, insurance, and telecommunications.
+He has over a decade of consulting experience in all phases of Product Development Life Cycle (PDLC).

 Dr. Barday has worked as a volunteer with Compassionate Care Network (CCN), Islamic Medical Association of North America (IMANA).
-For the past four years, he has been involved in developing youth through scouting in the Southwest suburbs of Chicago.
-He is serving as Scoutmaster of Troop 99 and a prior Den Leader in Pack 99 in one of the communities served by the Midwest Islamic Scouting Council (MISC).
+For the past eight years, he has been involved in developing youth through scouting in the suburbs of Chicago.
+He is serving as Executive Officer and Committee Chair, as well as an Assistant Scoutmaster of Troop 99 and, a prior Scoutmaster and Den Leader in Pack 99 in one of the communities served by the Midwest Islamic Scouting Council (MISC).

 As BoD Compliance Officer, Dr. Barday’s duties are spelled out in our bylaws, and include ensuring each Director is complying with the Director’s Code of Conduct and that each Director is fulfilling his/her duty of care and duty of loyalty to the Board.
 Dr. Barday receives no compensation of any kind and performs his duties on an “as needed” basis.